elyasp/NextJs-GitHubLight/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Using a previous React project, I'm migrating to Next.js to enable serverside rendering for comparison and training purposes.